 Vocalist Peggy Weston brings her distinct style to a broad repertoire, extending from jazz to R&B, pop and Broadway.
 She is as comfortable performing in an intimate jazz club, as she is on a large concert stage.

-Peggy sang in the Washington, D.C. area music scene, before departing for international stages at twenty-one.
+After college, Peggy sang in the Washington, D.C. area music scene, before departing for international stages at twenty-one.

 Her desire to connect with her audiences through song is evident in her engaging style and soulfully dynamic performances.
 Peggy says, "When I am onstage, it's not about me, it's about the music, and where I hope it takes us."